See the latest vacancies and find out about working for MSF IrelandJobs in Ireland

 It is assumed that successful candidates are based in Ireland and available to attend induction, training and briefing.
 MSF Ireland can only finance travel arrangements for these events from addresses in Ireland.

 3. What are the criteria to work for MSF?

-Detailed information about the selection criteria and role descriptions can be found on our website:
+Detailed information about the selection criteria and role descriptions can be found here:

 We can only accept applications from people who meet our strict requirements and applications must be made online.